Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Proposed method

 As said above, the algorithm for evaluating \eqref{eq:expmWV} is analogous to Algorithm~\ref{Algorithm2}, setting $s=0$ and using similar evaluation formulas to those in Section \ref{sec:EFEVPOL} for Taylor based approximations with $m=1,\,2,\,4,\,8,\,15+$ and the Paterson--Stockmeyer method for Taylor approximations of degrees higher than $15+$.

 Algorithm \ref{Algorithm3} determines the polynomial order $m$ and the scaling parameter $s$ required to compute the matrix exponential of $W$ using a Taylor approximation of order $m \leq 16$ and a desired tolerance $\varepsilon$.
-It is assumed that the polynomials are evaluated using the Paterson--Stockmeyer method.

-Initially, if $W$ is a null matrix, the values of $m$ and $s$ equal to 0 will be returned.
+It is assumed that the polynomials are evaluated using the Paterson--Stockmeyer method. \begin{myalgorithm}{Algorithm for Obtaining a Polynomial Order $m$ and a Scaling Parameter $s$.
+The polynomial will be evaluated via Paterson--Stockmeyer} \end{myalgorithm} Initially, if $W$ is a null matrix, the values of $m$ and $s$ equal to 0 will be returned.
 Next, vector $M$ stores the possible degrees of the considered polynomials, vector $J$ is completed as the power of $W$ that must be computed for each value of $M$, and vector $K$ is filled in according to the quotient of the elements of $M$ divided by the elements of $J$.

 For each possible value $m$ in $M$, vector $C$ stores two consecutive values corresponding to the coefficients of the Taylor series located at positions $m+1$ and $m+2$, that is, $1/(m+1)!$ and $1/(m+2)!$.